Silicon Beach Bomo Orientation Guide | Introduction To The Bay Area Conurbation | Return to Home Page

 The main gateway of the A338 motorway runs SW past an historic landmark, Holdenhurst village, whose 19C church tower is visible to your right.
 This is the beginning of Bournemouth, its most northeasterly district, and its last remaining unchanged enclave, complete with unadorned village green.
 Worth noting is that this is also next to where the B3073 airport access road underpass crosses the dual carriageway.
 The in-town portion is known as the Wessex Way; it terminates abruptly in Westbourne, at the Poole boundary on the County Gates roundabout.

-Rail Links: the rail line in and out is the South Western Main Line from London Waterloo to Weymouth, via Southampton [40 minutes away] and the New Forest - see SW Trains graphic opposite for stations en route.
+Rail Links: the rail line in and out is the South Western Main Line from London Waterloo to Weymouth, via Southampton [40 minutes away] and the New Forest - see graphic opposite for stations en route.
+The regional franchise holder changed in autumn 2017 from SW Trains to First MTR South Western Limited.
 Christchurch's station is half a mile north of downtown, Pokesdown is at the east end of Boscombe and Bournemouth Central is at the Travel Interchange a mile northeast of the town square.
 The line continues westward through Poole, stopping at Branksome and [Lower] Parkstone and finally downtown Poole, then westward on to the county town of Dorchester.

 There are some cycle lanes, including